 - whether the charity has stated that it might share the information or data it holds about people

-- whether the charity has given people the option to not have their information or data shared
+- whether the charity has given people the option not to have their information or data shared

 - the type of organisation with which the charity intends to share the information or data it holds about people, and